We will use Etsy.com and the Necklaces section as an example website for both of the navigation options.

 In our project, we will click on the product title because the link will take us to the product details page.

 3. Click on the second url on the page or any second text similar to the one you already clicked on.
 In our example we will click on another product title.
+Keep clicking on product titles until all of them on this page are selected.

 4. The text and the url behind the element will be automatically extracted for you.